 Here is the bridge next to a standard 6-string bridge of a Fender acoustic.
 That guitar was from the shop I used to work at.
 It was replaced under warranty by Fender.
 When Fender replaces a guitar they demand proof of destruction of the old one.
 We had to send them a video of the guitar being cut into pieces.
 This is a completely horrible greed-fueled proprietary policy meant to prevent resale of an "authentic Fender".

 Rather than letting the whole thing end up in a landfill as Fender would have it, I choose to salvage as much as I can for my own builds.
 For the tres I am using the neck, the neck block, and the fingerboard.
 I might also use the truss rod but it would need to be cut shorter and re-welded.
-The string scale on a tres is shorter than a standard guitar scale, so I'm going to need to cut the neck shorter and splice on a new headstock made from that big mahogany board.
+The string scale on a tres is shorter than a standard guitar scale, so

 I cut the fingerboard at the first fret, making the scale length 24 1/8".